Can Stress Increase Your Total IgE Level? The Cortisol Connection

 Is private IgE testing available in London?

 Yes.
 Private total IgE and specific IgE blood testing is available at clinics across London, including The Allergy Clinic.
-Private testing can offer faster access to results compared to NHS referral pathways.
+Private testing can offer faster access to results compared to NHS referral pathways, which may involve longer waiting periods.
+Results are provided in a clear report that can be shared with your GP or other healthcare provider.